jafaircl/gatsby-plugin-amp/README.md

 },
 ```

-When your site builds, your page in the `/amp` directory should now be a valid AMP page
+When your site builds, your page in the `/amp` directory should now be a valid AMP page.

 ## Options